-Vegetable Egg Drop Soup is made with fresh vegetables and eggs.
-It’s a healthy and comforting soup that is ready in less than 30 minutes!
+Vegetable Egg Drop Soup is a healthy and comforting soup that is ready in less than 30 minutes!

 Well hello there 2018.